heikkilamarko/golang-api/secrets/README.md

 1. Install [SOPS](https://github.com/mozilla/sops).
 2. Copy the `keys.txt` file to the [correct location](https://github.com/mozilla/sops#22encrypting-using-age) on your computer.
-3. Create `/env` directory into the root of the repository.
+3. Create `env` directory into the root of the repository.
 Secrets will be decrypted to this directory.

 ```bash
 > mkdir ../env